Women's Imaging Services

 Sentinel lymph node mapping is a new diagnostic procedure used to determine if breast cancer has spread (metastasized) to the auxiliary lymph nodes (lymph glands under the arm).
 Sentinel lymph node mapping requires the removal of only one to three lymph nodes for close review by a pathologist.
 If the sentinel nodes do not contain tumor (cancer) cells, this may eliminate the need to remove additional lymph nodes in the auxiliary area.

-Please contact the Director of Radiology at 690-2146 or by e-mail: Director of Radiology with further concerns or questions.
+Please contact the Director of Radiology at 690-3420 or by email with further concerns or questions.